All hail the King!

 For those inclined to think of successful sales volumes by present day parameters, where 400,000 units is a successful year for a Camry, full-sized sales from a half-century ago require some distinct mental recalibration.
 Chevrolet sold 777,000 Impalas alone for the 1969 model year.
 Expanding this to include the Caprice, Bel-Air, and Biscayne (perhaps the knight, bishop, and rook to King Impala?), all being trim variations of the same body, and sales were well over one million.

-The closest comparison to such volumes these days is that lighting rod for internet commentators, the Ford F-150.
+The closest comparison to such volumes these days is that lightning rod for internet commentators, the Ford F-150.
 Ford sold a comparatively paltry 909,000 of them in 2018.

 For a comparison in better context, Ford sold 999,000 full-sized cars for 1969.
 Ford was doing well but Chevrolet was doing better.